Which of the following functional groups contains a nitrogen atom... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Aldehyde, Alcohol, Ketone, and Amine.
+Identify the functional groups listed in the problem: Amino group, Carboxyl group, Hydroxyl group, and Carbonyl group.

+Compare the structures: Notice that the amino group is the only one that includes a nitrogen atom, while the other groups do not contain nitrogen.

-Conclude that among the given options, only the Amine functional group contains a nitrogen atom.
+Conclude that the functional group containing a nitrogen atom is the amino group.

 Watch next